Hsinchu: Rail

-Hsinchu City is mainly served by Hsinchu railway station along with five other minor TRA stations on both Western Trunk line and Neiwan line.
+Hsinchu City is mainly served by Hsinchu railway station, along with five other minor TRA stations on both the Western Trunk line and the Neiwan line.
 There is also an HSR station in nearby Zhubei, Hsinchu County on Taiwan High Speed Rail.

 Cycling

-Hsinchu City has recently created a series of cycling routes to help cyclists navigate the city more easily.
+Hsinchu City has recently created a series of cycling routes.
 Hsinchu is home to many cycling clubs.

 Sea ports

-Pleasure and fishing ports are located at Nanliao Street, North District and in Haishan, Xiangshan district.
+Fishing ports are located at Nanliao Street, North District, and Haishan, Xiangshan.

 Airport

-Military air base in North District.
+Hsinchu Airport is located in the North District and is mainly used as a military airbase.
+The nearest international airport is Taoyuan International Airport, which is located 58 km away from the city.